WTFabhay/WTFabhay/README.md

 - 👋 Hi, I’m @WTFabhay
 - 👀 I’m interested in ... development
-- 🌱 I’m currently learning ... jweb development
+- 🌱 I’m currently learning ... web development
 - 💞️ I’m looking to collaborate on ... any web development project
 - 📫 How to reach me ...just mail me